TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/inferred_cache.md

 This is an important implication when dealing with simulation's [determinism](determinism).
 For example, if one client needs to completely [reinfer](reinference) from their significant state, all others **should reinfer too**, so that the simulation does not diverge across machines.
 This is particularly important when dealing with [``physics_cache``](physics_cache), which also keeps all contact information in a ``b2World``.

+### Children tracker

+Some inferred caches are simple enough that, if they are defined per-object, there is always a single cache per-object to generate or destroy.
+That is not necessarily the case with caches that There exists a special case of an inferred cache.